imjoy-team/ImJoy/docs/docs/development.md

    ** An optional block for storing text data, you can use multiple of them **
 </attachment>
 ```

+The order of these blocks does not matter, so you can shuffle the blocks.

 ### `<config>` block

 ```json